-The provisions of the prior Subdivision Regulations, Sections 24-134 and 24-135, which relate to the mandatory dedication of parkland, stipulate that the applicant dedicate land, pays a fee-in-lieu, and/or provides on-site recreational facilities to meet the active recreational needs of the residential development.
+The provisions of the prior Subdivision Regulations, Sections 24-134 and 24-135, which relate to the mandatory dedication of parkland, stipulate that the applicant dedicates land, pays a fee-in-lieu, and/or provides on-site recreational facilities to meet the active recreational needs of the residential development.
 With a permissible density of 2.7 to 3.5 dwelling units per acre, and in accordance with Section 24-134(a)(1) of the prior Subdivision Regulations, five percent of the net residential lot area (or 13.64 acres) would be the required amount of suitable and adequate land for active and/or passive recreation for dedication to M-NCPPC for public parks.

-The PPS indicates land being dedicated to M-NCPPC and to satisfy the mandatory dedication of parkland requirement.
-However, the land for dedication is provided (in part) to satisfy density increment bonuses awarded as part of the CDP, for the comprehensive rezoning of the property.
+The PPS indicates land proposed for dedication to M-NCPPC is also proposed to satisfy the mandatory dedication of parkland requirement.
+However, the land for dedication is proposed in part to satisfy density increment bonuses awarded as part of the CDP, for the comprehensive rezoning of the property.
 The land for dedication is further encumbered by regulated environmental features (REF) which will be required to be placed in a non-disturbance easement and is not part of a stream valley park in the master plan.
-Therefore, the land is unsuitable to meet the mandatory parkland dedication requirement, pursuant Section 24-134.
-However, the PPS identifies areas for on-site recreational facilities to serve the residents.
+Therefore, staff find land unsuitable to meet the mandatory parkland dedication requirement, pursuant Section 24-134.
+However, the PPS identifies areas proposed for on-site recreational facilities to serve the residents.

-In accordance with Section 24-135(b) of the prior Subdivision Regulations, the Planning Board may approve the provision of recreational facilities to meet the mandatory dedication of parkland requirement, if the proposed recreational facilities will be superior or equivalent to those that would have been provided under the provisions of Section 24-134.
-Based upon information provided by the applicant, the recreational facilities proposed with this PPS include a clubhouse with a swimming pool and indoor fitness center, three multiage playgrounds, one multipurpose sports court, two open lawn areas, eight sitting areas, a community garden, a dog park, and exercise stations along the trail system.
-The applicant also provided an Open Space and Recreation Exhibit which highlights areas identified for recreational facilities.
+In accordance with Section 24-135(b) of the prior Subdivision Regulations, the Planning Board may approve the provision of recreational facilities to meet the mandatory dedication of parkland requirement if the proposed recreational facilities will be superior, or equivalent to those that would have been provided under the provisions of Section 24-134.
+Based upon information provided by the applicant, the recreational facilities proposed with this PPS include a clubhouse with a swimming pool and indoor fitness center, three multiage playgrounds, one multipurpose sports court, two open lawn areas, eight sitting areas, a community garden, a dog park, and exercise stations along the proposed trail system.
+The applicant also provided an Open Space and Recreation Exhibit which highlights areas proposed for recreational facilities.
 These areas are generally evenly distributed around the development, with the clubhouse in a central location.
-These facilities are sufficient to meet the mandatory dedication of parkland requirement, in accordance with the 2024 Park and Recreation Facilities Design Guidelines.
+Staff find these facilities will be sufficient to meet the mandatory dedication of parkland requirement, in accordance with the 2024 Park and Recreation Facilities Design Guidelines.